 We know there are thousands of spiders living all around us and invariably some of them will find their way into our homes or make themselves at home becoming pests.
 While they are largely harmless, spiders can make your home a mess and will be a pest to many.
 So how much do you really know about spiders and their habits, and do we have to live with them in our homes?
 Let’s explore some common spider species, where they might be hiding, whether they pose a health risk to us, and how we might control them.

-While we Wellingtonians, like most New Zealanders have a massive assortment of spiders living in our region most of them will go unnoticed.
-The exceptions being spiders that either live in our homes or in close proximity to it.
+While we Wellingtonians, like most New Zealanders, have a massive assortment of spiders living in our region most of them will go unnoticed.
+The exceptions are spiders that either live in our homes or in close proximity to it.
 The most common ones we will see are;

 These guys can be rather scary looking.
 They have thick shiny black legs and a bulbous hairy black abdomen.
 Their head is a shiny reddish brown with large black fangs.
 Most often it is the males we see wandering about, looking for a mate

-A lot smaller than the previous mentioned spiders, they are grey and brown in colour and up to 15mm in length.
-They are most often the culprits for webs in the corner of windows, around exterior lights, and those webs in your car wing mirrors.
+A lot smaller than the previously mentioned spiders, they are grey and brown in colour and up to 15mm in length.
+They are most often the culprits for webs in the corner of windows, around exterior lights, and those webs in your car wing mirror.
 These poor little guys are also a favourite food source for White Tail Spiders.

 Arguably the most revered spider in Wellington.
 They are black and grey in colour with shiny brown legs, and we can’t forget the white patch at the end of their abdomen that gives them their name.
 They are nomadic spiders mostly wandering while hunting for food, often in the form of other unfortunate spiders.
 They will only spin a web when they are laying eggs to protect their young.

 Whilst different species of spider have their own preference of habitat, they all have a few common needs; water, food, and shelter.
 It’s a pretty simple list and our homes and gardens provide all three in abundance.
-I’ve spent a lot of time under houses and have laid eyes on many different species of spider in the darkness under the floorboards.
-The sub floor creates a cave like environment, dark and humid mostly.
+I’ve spent a lot of time under houses and have laid eyes on many different species of spiders in the darkness under the floorboards.
+The subfloor creates a cave-like environment, dark and humid mostly.
 When there is any rubble or old building materials down there Tunnel Webs will love it, and Daddy Long-legs will make a vast array of cobwebs hanging from floor joists and bearers.

 Any light source visible from outside your home will draw in flying insects at night supplying a feast for spiders.
 The gaps and crevices in outside lights is where spiders will build their webs, waiting to ensnare that juicy moth or fly.

 Whilst trees and shrubs anywhere on a property will also provide the three staples for spider comfort, it’s when these are close to or up against a house they can create a problem.
-The branches of plants make the perfect frame to support webs and as with any vegetation there will be an absolute smorgasbord of bugs attracted to them, perfect for many species of spider that lay in wait of their food.
+The branches of plants make the perfect frame to support webs and as with any vegetation, there will be an absolute smorgasbord of bugs attracted to them, perfect for many species of spiders that lay in wait for their food.

 Arachnophobia is not the only reason we call spiders a pest though.
 There is also the cosmetic side of having spiders around and the things they can interfere with.
 Spider webs covering your home are unsightly and they can cause issues with security cameras blocking the camera view with webs.
 Even some faults in smoke detectors can be attributed to tiny spiders making themselves at home inside them.